How to Drastically Improve Your Website’s UX

 Text is crucial to use for any piece of information (including this blog, right?)
 But take caution; there are some strict rules regarding how to include written content correctly throughout your site: check it’s readable (size and font type), don’t use more than three types of fonts and use graphical bullet points if there are instructions of some sort.

-This is the control point that links the user to sections within your website.
+Website navigation is the control point that links the user to sections within your website.
 Think of it as your GPS for those who are visiting.
 Make things clear, visible and easy to explore.
-Your logo is your home base, so when a visitor clicks on it, they should be brought back to where their journey began; your homepage.
+Your website menu design is your home base, so when a visitor clicks on it, they should be brought back to where their journey began; your homepage.

 Often referred to as negative space, white space is the portion of a page left unmarked or blank.
 So if you’re a hoarder, make sure to clean out the trash when it comes to your online home!
 You must organize accordingly so that all different kinds of content (text, images, icons, etc.) have enough space to give your viewers a breather.
 That space between each element is super important for the flow and the processing of your website.